sudorook/rtxi.github.io/_posts/docs/faqs/2014-12-03-can-i-use-a-different-linux-distro.md

 ---

 Yes.
 RTXI has been successfully installed on Ubuntu, openSUSE, Debian, and Fedora.
-Keep in mind that we use Debian for bugtesting, benchmarking, etc. and that different distributions have different ways of automating scripts, inserting kernel modules, and escalating priveleges.
+Keep in mind that we use Ubuntu for bugtesting, benchmarking, etc. and that different distributions have different ways of automating scripts, inserting kernel modules, and escalating privileges.